BernardQuatermass/exim-wiki/SecurityReleaseProcess.md

     email to exim-announce and exim-users, update the website; send email to the Openwall oss-security list.
 Update other places which are on the release process wiki page (wikis, etc).
+15. Push fixes to public git.
-15. Deal with list fallout.
+16. Deal with list fallout.
 See if others can take lead on that, while you get sleep.